Ben 10: Alien Swarm: Plot

 Ben finds an order slip made out for that day when Elena claimed that Victor had already been missing for weeks.
 Having reached the building, Gwen and Kevin are too late to stop the distribution of the chips.
 Instead, they are met by one of the Ship-It employees, who is also under the chips' control.
-He summons another larger chip swarm, now capable of forming solid, weaponizable shapes, to attack Gwen and Kevin, damaging Kevin's car during a lengthy chase.
+He summons another chip swarm, now capable of forming solid, weaponizable shapes, to attack Gwen and Kevin, damaging Kevin's car during a lengthy chase.
 Upon joining them, Ben uses Humongousaur to defeat the swarm, destroying Kevin's car in the process.
 By the time they return to headquarters, the chips have spread across the globe and number in millions.

 Gwen realizes the swarm's new ability is a sign that they can adapt to threats and become smarter.
 The group also deduces the chips have a queen, as the chip's hosts have mentioned her.
 They believed that they can stop the chips by destroying her, but during their search, Max is possessed.
 Pulling together, the group notice that while world population centers are all infected, Barren Rock, Missouri has the highest concentration, an apparent anomaly in their distribution.
-Infiltrating the factory, populated by multiple infected, including Max, the group discovers that the Queen infected Victor and his body is being used as a hive to rapidly mass-produce the chips.
-Fearing being possessed by the chips while in his alien forms, Ben uses the Omnitrix to transform into a new alien that he calls "Nanomech", a hybrid of his human DNA and the chips.
+Infiltrating the factory, the group discovers that the Queen infected Victor and his body is being used as a hive to rapidly mass-produce the chips.
+Fearing being possessed by the chips while in his alien forms, Ben uses the Omnitrix to transform into a new alien that he calls Nanomech, a hybrid of his human DNA and the chips.

 Nanomech flies into Victor's head and battles the Queen, while Gwen, Kevin and Elena fight the infected.
 As the dormant chips in the factory activate, Nanomech uses the chips' ability to adapt to overwhelm and destroy the Queen, freeing everyone from the chips' control.
 After apologizing to Victor, Max decides to retire and leave his position as leader to Ben, but Ben refuses as he Gwen, Kevin and Elena drive home.